Q (James Bond): Kim Sherwood novels

-Q is a quantum computer in the Double 00 Trilogy by Kim Sherwood.
+Q is a quantum computer in the Double 00 Trilogy by Kim Sherwood, originally developed by Major Boothroyd and maintained by a team of Q Branch technicians.

-Films
+Films & video games

 Major Boothroyd appears in Dr. No played by Peter Burton and in the script of From Russia with Love.
 Desmond Llewelyn stated that, although he was credited as playing "Major Boothroyd" in the latter film, his name as said by M (Bernard Lee) was replaced with "the equipment officer", as director Terence Young stated that Boothroyd was a different character.

 Beginning in Guy Hamilton's Goldfinger and in each film thereafter Major Boothroyd is most often referred to as Q; however, in The Spy Who Loved Me (1977) he is referred to once again as Major Boothroyd in dialogue.

 In most films in which Q appears, he is restricted to a "behind the scenes" involvement, either based in London or in secret bases out in the field.
 Two notable exceptions in which Q becomes directly involved in Bond's missions occur in Octopussy, in which Q actually participates in field work—including the final battle against the villain Kamal Khan (Louis Jordan)'s henchmen—and Licence to Kill in which he joins Bond (Timothy Dalton) in the field after 007 goes rogue.